heartstchr/heartstchr.github.io/docs/README.md

   {
     name: 'Shyam Kumar',
     designation: 'Senior Product Manager at Angel One',
     message: 'I had the pleasure of working with Jiwan for around 2 years.
-I always found him to a very dependable and hardworking colleague.
-Many time he went over and above to meet the product requirements, it might be either working overtime to release the project on time or working with other teams to get the production issue fixed.
-He was always the go to person in the team.
-I wish him all the best for the future endeavours and I can fully vouch that he will give his 100% every time.',
+I always found him to be a very dependable and hardworking colleague.
+Many times he went above and beyond to meet the product requirements; it might be either working overtime to release the project on time or working with other teams to get the production issue fixed.
+He was always the go-to person on the team.
+I wish him all the best in his future endeavors, and I can fully vouch that he will give his 100% every time.',
     avatar: 'https://media.licdn.com/dms/image/D5603AQHZpSlK7j89uA/profile-displayphoto-shrink_100_100/0/1698672442801?e=1723075200&v=beta&t=E85rxj2C06FDC5FQdl8iBdjN1CapnTEBy6nLLWTj7vs',
     link: 'https://www.linkedin.com/in/shyam-kumar-k/',
     location: 'India',